PROFESSIONAL PRACTICE - 2022/3

-The student will choose audition material which is presented in Professional Jury.
+The student will choose audition material which is presented in Agent Feedback Forum.
 This consists of a panel of industry professionals assembled to advise students on their choice of audition material, presentation and associated materials.

 A 2,000 word written Critical Analysis of Practice essay, will be undertaken to evaluate own practice and to consider contrasting ways of performative or pedagogic methods.

 A Sustained Independent Project (SIP) empowers the student to choose an assessment option which most suits their needs and creative/professional goals, during which they will receive some guidance and supervision from staff according to expertise.

 In the final phase of the module, students will research and select appropriate musical materials, followed by intensive rehearsal period culminating in an Industry Showcase which may or may not be streamed and which may or may not be performed to a live audience.